dddappp/A-IC-Rust-Demo/README.md

 Now you can build and deploy your backend canister.

-## Test the project locally
+## Test the Project locally

-If you want to test your project locally, you can use the following commands:
+If you want to test your project locally, you can use the following commands.

+### Start Local Dev Replica

 ```bash
 # Starts the replica, running in the background